 There always tends to be repeat customers who cancel or miss appointments over and over again.
-You can help them eliminate their no shows by sending them reminders for their scheduled appointments with SMS messages, e-mails, or phone calls.
+You can help them eliminate their no-shows by sending them reminders for their scheduled appointments with SMS messages, e-mails, or phone calls.
 GReminders is a service that can do all of this for you, with very little work on your part.
-If your client is still missing appointments on a regular basis, consider marking them in your system with a lower priority to schedule new appointments.
+If your client is still missing appointments on a regular basis, consider using advanced criteria and send only those clients additional reminders.

 You should ensure that this policy is included in any material you provide to them so that they are clearly aware that they will be assigned a lower priority if they are repeatedly missing their appointments.